RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Evidence – Sworn / Unsworn
       - Unsworn Evidence
         - Despite the fact that W may be able give a coherent / comprehensible answer to a question, there may be an issue regarding W’s ability to understand their obligation to tell the truth.
-          - In this situation W is unable to give sworn evidence under s13(3).
+          - In this situation W is unable to give sworn evidence under s 13(3).
 However, in certain circumstances W may still be able to give unsworn evidence.
-        - Pursuant to s13(4), a person who is otherwise incompetent to give ‘sworn’ evidence may give ‘unsworn’ evidence if the matters in s13(5) have been conveyed to W.
+        - Pursuant to s 13(4), a person who is otherwise incompetent to give ‘sworn’ evidence may give ‘unsworn’ evidence if the matters in s 13(5) have been conveyed to W.
     - Section 13 Competence: lack of capacity
       - (3) A person who is competent to give evidence about a fact is not competent to give sworn evidence about the fact if the person does not have the capacity to understand that, in giving evidence, he or she is under an obligation to give truthful evidence.
       - (4) A person who is not competent to give sworn evidence about a fact may, subject to subsection